 I’ve been on the hunt to create the perfect recipe for sourdough rye bread with caraway seeds.
 I finally figured it out!!!
 Light and fluffy, but full of rye flavor!

-So I went on a quest to make the most delicious, fluffy, soft sourdough rye bread.
+I went on a quest to develop the most delicious, fluffy, soft sourdough rye bread recipe without commercial yeast.
 I think I figured out the perfect formula, so I wanted to share it with you today – just in time for St. Patrick’s Day!
+So join me for this step-by-step tutorial on how to make this rye sourdough bread with complex flavor and simple ingredients.
+You will be adding it to your favorite sourdough recipes in no time!

 How to make sourdough bread with caraway seeds

 Once you’ve learned how to make basic sourdough bread, it’s pretty easy to play around with the recipe and adapt it.
-One thing I’ve tried to stick to is never adding more than 30% of my total flour weight as whole grain flour.
+One thing I’ve tried to stick to is never adding more than 30% of my total flour weight as flour made from whole grains.

-I’ve tried it with 100% and it was….well….not great.
+I’ve tried it with 100% whole grain flour and it was….well….not great.
 It was SO dense and not really enjoyable.
-So stick to 30% whole grain flour and you can’t go wrong.
+So stick to 30% whole grain flour and 70% bread flour or all purpose flour, you can’t go wrong.

 This post contains affiliate links, so we may earn a small commission when you make a purchase through links on our site at no additional cost to you.